Different Types of Tents Explained (with Photos)

 KTT Extra Large Multi-Room Tent

+Multi-room tent consists of several sleeping cabins that lead into a central living area.
+It has several rooms like a “real house”.
+The sleeping cabins have their doors.
 This design is great for families and groups camping.
 Everyone has a bit of privacy in their private compartment, and in the evening everyone can relax together in the living area.
-With its steep walls, the living area allows camping furniture to be set up.
+The steep walls create a spacious living area, making it easy to set up camping furniture.

+Multi-room tents are big and heavy.
+They are therefore best suited for camping by car.
+To reduce weight and price, some manufacturers include thin fiberglass rods.
+These then break quickly.
+Better: steel or aluminum bars!
 There are multi-room tents for 8-12 people.
 Small families with 4 members often opt for large 8-person tents – more space means more comfort.

 Advantages:

-• Lots of privacy and retreat options thanks to separate rooms
+• Lots of privacy and retreat options

-• The central living area offers plenty of space for camping furniture
+• Plenty of space for camping furniture

 • Comfortable standing is possible in the living area